 We often do the latter, facilitating the editing and proofreading for our clients.

 For a brief discussion of the various types of editors, see our “8 Editing Definitions” on LinkedIn.

 3. Writing the book proposal

-Next on the list of ghostwriting services we’ve been asked to perform is creating the document necessary to approach literary agents and publishers: the book proposal.
+Next on the list is creating the document necessary to approach literary agents and publishers: the book proposal.